The following professionals lent their expertise to this article:

 Eligibility

-Open to undergraduate and graduate students pursuing a degree in the medical practice management field, such as an online healthcare administration degree or an online public health degree, at a U.S.-located university.
-Applicants must also be student members of the MGMA.
+Open to undergraduate and graduate students pursuing a degree in the medical practice management field (such as an online healthcare administration degree or an online public health degree) at a U.S.-located university.
+Applicant must also be a student member of the MGMA.

 How to Apply